Recollected and Written By: Risa Sheppard

 Our West LA Pilates Certification Program Can Be Your Guide to Making Dreams a Reality

 We know Risa’s story resonates with so many.
 So often, we go through this life believing that we can’t do what we love as a career.
 But, as Risa and her colleagues have shown us, this could not be further from the truth.
 If you’re ready to take your dream into your own hands to make them a reality, our West LA Pilates studio is here to support!
-Our West Los Angeles Pilates teacher training program is designed to give you the confidence and skills that Ron Fletcher once passed on to Risa!
+Our Westwood Pilates teacher training program is designed to give you the confidence and skills that Ron Fletcher once passed on to Risa!
 Don’t wait a second longer!
 Jumpstart your career and do what you love!
 After all, you only live once.